 Private vs. public hospitalization costs in India

-The cost of admission in public vs private hospitals in India continues to be extremely disproportionate owed to the reasons we shared above.
+The cost of admission in public vs private hospitals in India continue to be extremely disproportionate owed to the reasons we shared above.

 Times of India recently did a Bangalore-focused check on the comparative cost of treatment in government and private hospitals in the city.
 They found that hospitalization in private establishments was 2-20 times costlier than in public hospitals.
 They found that a day stay in ICU in a public hospital cost Rs.
 1,500, while the same stay in a private hospital came with Rs.
 30,000 bills.